Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Windows.md

 # Installing ClamAV on Windows from Source

-The following are instructions to build ClamAV *version 0.104 and newer* using CMake.
+The following are instructions to build ClamAV.

-> _Tip_: If you wish to build ClamAV from source in ClamAV *version 0.103 and older*, you'll have to use the Visual Studio solution, please see the [Win32 ClamAV Build Instructions](https://github.com/Cisco-Talos/clamav/blob/rel/0.103/win32/README.md) located in our source release materials on [ClamAV.net](https://www.clamav.net/downloads) and on [GitHub](https://github.com/Cisco-Talos/clamav).

 - [Installing ClamAV on Windows from Source](#installing-clamav-on-windows-from-source)
   - [Install prerequisites](#install-prerequisites)